 Variants of objects and activities must be described uniformly if their consolidation and validation is ever to be considered.
 That can be achieved if partitions are applied to activity variants, more precisely to the sequences of extension points whose value will set the execution paths:

 - Exclusive partitions define non overlapping execution paths, otherwise the same sequence may be associated to more than one variant.

 - Under mutable partitions some extension points can be set “on-the-fly”, otherwise they can all be decided up front and therefore paths can be set once for all without being affected afterwards.

 Whether they target actual or symbolic objects or activities, partitions are themselves symbolic constructs.

 A consistent description of variants encompassing objects as well as behaviors provides a perfect bridge between requirements and analysis models as they bring different subsets of objects or activities under a shared description.
-That will preparing the ground for their consolidation into abstract qualifiers without introducing them prematurely.
+That will prepare the ground for their consolidation into abstract surrogates without introducing them prematurely.

 The confusion between analysis and design models is a recurring pitfall for UML users, especially when specialization is considered.
 But that difficulty can be overcome by introducing a distinction between partition and specialization.